I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The Prison Visit is a scene.
 The Prison Visit begins when the player is in the Archive Chamber for the ninth turn.
 The Prison Visit ends when the player is not in the Archive Chamber.

-Table of Prison Visit Noises Off noise message
-"Just as you are thinking that being imprisoned down here is no life for a young magic-user with so much to give (i.e., so much to take), you think you might hear a faint noise from above."
-"No, it must have been nothing."
-"That second faint noise must have been nothing too."
-"Possibly all that masonry is re-settling itself."
-"You begin to conjure up a mental picture of some ideal rescuer, padding about through the rubble up above, and about to stumble upon you."
-"A rescuer.
-Absolutely.
-Let's see.
-Nice smile, healthy outdoor tan perhaps, hint of sparkling excitement in the eyes, forty feet of rope and a grappling hook coiled over one shoulder.
-A bit in awe of magic-users, for preference.
-Yes, that would do very nicely about now."
-"Well, the noises bump on.
-Sounds almost like pacing, in fact."
-"Is it your imagination?
-Or could that be the sound of breathing?"
-"Come to think of it, the thought of this imminent meeting makes you a little nervous.
-You fuss with your hair, look down at your fingernails, wince."
-"Any minute now.
-It'll be like one of those romantic-adventure poems.
-You'll trek off into the wilderness together."
-"That is, you'll trek off together if anything ever happens."
-"Oh, when is that divine smile going to appear at the hole in the ceiling?"
-"Ah, such a metaphor for life, this."
-"Tum te tum.
-Tum tum te-tum."
+Understand "tp [any room]" as teleporting. teleporting is an action out of world applying to one thing.
+Carry out teleporting: move player to noun.

 Understand the commands "yell" and "holler" as "answer".
 Answering is making a rumpus.
 Singing is making a rumpus.
 Asking someone for something is making a rumpus.
 Instead of making a rumpus during the Prison Visit, say "No matter how loudly you call out, the sound seems to be deadened by the funereal walls of this burial chamber."

 Every turn during the Prison Visit:
-	repeat through the Table of Prison Visit Noises Off begin;
-		say "[noise message entry][paragraph break]";
-		blank out the whole row;
-		stop;
-	end repeat.[* The repeat loop here is a bit misleading, since the "stop" means that it only ever looks at the top row of the table - but when we use up a row, we blank it out, so that next time the next row will be at the top.
-The effect is that the messages in the Table will be printed in sequence, once every turn, until all have been printed, and then nothing further happens.]
+	say "[one of]Just as you are thinking that being imprisoned down here is no life for a young magic-user with so much to give (i.e., so much to take), you think you might hear a faint noise from above.[or]No, it must have been nothing.[or]That second faint noise must have been nothing too.[or]Possibly all that masonry is re-settling itself.[or]You begin to conjure up a mental picture of some ideal rescuer, padding about through the rubble up above, and about to stumble upon you.[or]A rescuer.
+Absolutely.
+Let's see.
+Nice smile, healthy outdoor tan perhaps, hint of sparkling excitement in the eyes, forty feet of rope and a grappling hook coiled over one shoulder.
+A bit in awe of magic-users, for preference.
+Yes, that would do very nicely about now.[or]Well, the noises bump on.
+Sounds almost like pacing, in fact.[or]Is it your imagination?
+Or could that be the sound of breathing?[or]Come to think of it, the thought of this imminent meeting makes you a little nervous.
+You fuss with your hair, look down at your fingernails, wince.[or]Any minute now.
+It'll be like one of those romantic-adventure poems.
+You'll trek off into the wilderness together.[or]That is, you'll trek off together if anything ever happens.[or]Oh, when is that divine smile going to appear at the hole in the ceiling?[or]Ah, such a metaphor for life, this.[or]Tum te tum.
+Tum tum te-tum.[or][run paragraph on][stopping]".
+[This prints each clause exactly once, advancing to the next on each subsequent turn, until it reaches the last clause, which it will continue to print every turn as long as Prison Visit is still happening.
+We say "run paragraph on" in the last slot because the natural tendency for a say statement is to print a blank link, which in this case we don't want, since nothing has been said.]

 Effect of casting web at the square hole:
 	if Prison Visit is happening, record outcome "but although a plausible spider's-web does drape itself across the hole for a while, it obviously wasn't spectacular enough to get the attention of the mysterious person above";